 Top tips to keep your online bank account safe from fraud, including phishing attacks and identity theft.

-Criminal gangs are constantly inventing new ways to try and get their hands on your money.
+Criminal gangs are constantly inventing new ways to try to get their hands on your money.

-You can help keep the cash in your bank account safe and reduce your chances of becoming a victim of fraud by following these simple steps:
+You can help keep the cash in your bank account safe and reduce your chances of becoming a victim of fraud by following some simple steps.

 2) Different banks have different security measures for online banking but if you have to set up a password, make sure it is a mixture of letters and numbers, and is different from an email password.
 If you access your email from an insecure computer, scammers could steal your password details and use them to access your account.
 Also, don't write your passwords down in full or share them with anyone.

 Action point: Create the perfect password – use our guide to help you create a secure password.

 3) Never disclose personal details, such as your password, on email or over the phone unless, of course, it is one you have agreed with your bank for telephone banking.

 4) However, if you received a call or email from your bank that you weren't expecting, treat it with suspicion, regardless of the apparent name of the organisation contacting you.
 Never follow a link from an email purporting to be from your bank and never open an email from an unknown source, as it may contain a virus.

 Action point: If you receive a suspicious email, known as a phishing email, purporting to be from your bank, report it to Action Fraud using its online tool.
 You can also inform your bank directly.
 Our guide tells you .

 5) Before entering your account details into a website, make sure there is a padlock symbol in or next to the address bar in your browser and that the web address changes from starting with 'http' to 'https' – this means the connection is secure.